BlakeCLewis/MyPiLN/README.md

 Web-based Raspberry Pi Kiln Control Application:
 - forked of pvarney/PiLN
-- switched out LCD for pioled
+- switched out LCD for pioled then again for LCD but with i2c interface (2 pins)
 - switched out MySQL for sqlite3
 - still need to figure out the loging/debug stuff better
 - achieved my goal to run on Rasberry Pi Zero W: